liufengyun/stoic/README.md

 variables of ill types, such as `All X.X`, `B -> E` and so on.

-A capability-based type-and-effect system is **effect-safe** if a *healthy effect-closed typing environment* is an *effect-closed environment*.
+A capability-based type-and-effect system is **effect-safe** if a *healthy effect-closed typing environment* is also an *effect-closed environment*.

 ## Steps